arshya5/revenue_leakage_profitability_analytics/README.md

 ## Future Improvements

 The project can be extended by integrating real-time data pipelines and adding predictive analytics for forecasting.

-Deploying the dashboard online would also make it more accessible for stakeholders.
+## NOTE - SQL was used for data extraction, transformation, and business analysis before powering the Streamlit dashboard.